Adam's Heart Valve Surgery Blog

 Anticoagulation Valve Replacement Thoughts For Mechanical Devices (Plus Video)

 Last month, Scott was diagnosed with aortic valve regurgitation.
 After his initial research, Scott was going to select a mechanical valve.
-However, the more Scott learned about the use of anticoagulation therapy (e.g. Coumadin) to prevent clotting on aortic mechanical valve replacements, the more concerned he became.
+However, the more Scott learned about the use of anticoagulation therapy (e.g. Coumadin) to prevent clotting on aortic mechanical valve options, the more concerned he became.
 Scott’s email to me reads:

 “Hi Adam – I’m 52 and suffer from severe aortic regurgitation.
 I’m torn between my mechanical and bioprosthetic options.
 Can you help me better understand the risks of anticoagulants relative to valve function and patient lifestyle?”